cbor-wg/seq/draft-ietf-cbor-sequence.md

 streaming encoder able to encode from substructures incrementally).

-This document defines and registers the "application/cbor-seq" media type in the media type registry.
-Media type structured syntax suffixes {{-mediatype-reg}} were introduced as a way for a media type to signal that it is based on another media type as its foundation.
+This document defines and registers the "application/cbor-seq" media type in the media type registry, along with a CoAP Content-Format identifier.
+Media type structured syntax suffixes {{-mediatype-reg}}
+were introduced as a way for a media type to signal that it is based on another media type as its foundation.
 CBOR {{-cbor}} defines the "+cbor" structured syntax suffix.
 This document defines and registers the "+cbor-seq" structured syntax suffix in the "Structured Syntax Suffix Registry".

 ## Conventions Used in This Document